The Quiet Room

 Trust Without Verification

-After the Cascade, trust in digital systems collapsed.
-The Quiet Room offers something unexpected: a place where trust between people can exist because the digital systems are absent.
+The Quiet Room offers something the rest of the Sprawl cannot: a place where trust between people can exist because the digital systems are absent.
 Not trust-through-verification.
 Trust-through-the-simple-fact-of-being-unwatched.
+The conversations that happen here cannot be proven to have happened.
+That is exactly why they can be honest.

 The Observers never assign tasks within 200 meters of the room.
-Not officially — their routing algorithms simply route around it, the way water flows around a stone.
+Their routing logic flows around it the way water flows around a stone.
 Whether this is deliberate avoidance or emergent behavior is unknown.

 The Unknown Fourth

-Kaine is not young.
+Kaine is seventy-eight years old with documented industrial lung.
 He has maintained this room for over three decades.
-Someone must inherit the key, the knowledge, the responsibility of keeping a space like this alive.
-Whether he has chosen a successor — and what criteria he used — is unknown.
+Someone must inherit the key, the knowledge, the responsibility of keeping a space like this alive in a city that would very much prefer it didn't exist.
+Whether he has chosen a successor, and by what criteria, is unknown.
+What happens to the only honest room in The Deep Dregs when the man who keeps it dies is a question nobody is asking out loud.